Our Story

 In ancient Greece, the word for a small stone or pebble was ψῆφος (psifos).
 The same word was used for counting, voting, and reckoning.
 To calculate something was literally to move pebbles — arranging and rearranging stones on a counting board to add, subtract, and keep track of quantities.

 The abacus itself descended from this practice: grooves scratched into sand or stone, with pebbles slid along them to represent numbers.
 Psifos was at once the tool and the act — the pebble and the thought.
+When a Greek merchant tallied a day's transactions, he was doing the same fundamental thing you do when you tap the equals button today.

 "The Greeks cast their votes with pebbles, and counted their goods the same way.
 Stone was their language of number."